 - 1 Eligibility to repeat JC1 or JC2 will be considered on a case-by-case basis.
-Please note that conduct and attitude will also be examined in determining astudent's eligibility to repeat. - 2 Students who are repeating JC1 and who have not obtained at least 2 H2 and 2 H1 passes in the Promotional Examination will not be allowed to repeat JC1 again in SAJC. - 3 Absence from the whole examination or a paper in a subject must be covered with a medical certificate.
-Otherwise, the candidate is considered as having failed the whole examination or given a zero for the paper, whichever is applicable.
-Students who missed part of or the whole examination may also be ineligible for MOE or school based academic awards.
+Please note that conduct and attitude will also be examined in determining a student's eligibility to repeat. - 2.
+Students who are repeating JC1 and who have not obtained at least two H2 passes and one H1 pass in the Promotional Examination will not be allowed to repeat JC1 again in SAJC. - 3.
+Absence from any examination or weighted assessment must be covered with a medical certificate.
+Otherwise, the candidate is considered as having failed and will be given a zero for the paper. eMC is not allowed to cover absences from examinations.
+Students who missed any examination or assessment may also be ineligible for MOE or school based academic awards.